Dominion Hotel, Toronto

-The Dominion Hotel was a restaurant and hotel in the Corktown neighbourhood, of Toronto, Ontario, Canada.
-As of February 2025, the building was closed for an extensive restoration after which it will reopen as a boutique hotel.
+The Dominion Hotel is a historic building at 498 Queen Street East in the Corktown neighbourhood of Toronto in Ontario, Canada.
+As of February 2025, the building was closed for an extensive restoration and planned to reopen as a boutique hotel.

+History

-Constructed in 1889, the building is a heritage hotel structure, and a designated heritage property.
+Constructed as a hotel in 1889, the building is a historic hotel structure, and a designated heritage property.
 Its first owner was Robert T. Davies, who founded the Dominion Brewery to the west of the building (now Dominion Square) in 1877.
-Davies had previously been the manager of the nearby Don Brewery, owned by his relative Thomas Davies.
-The building's architect was David Roberts Jr. (1845-1907), who also designed the Gooderham Building (also known as the Flatiron Building) at 49 Wellington Street East.
+Davies had previously been the manager of the nearby Don Brewery, which was owned by his relative Thomas Davies.
+The building's architect was David Roberts Jr. (1845–1907), who also designed the Gooderham Building (also known as the Flatiron Building) at 49 Wellington Street East.

 As originally constructed, the hotel was four stories tall, had a mansard roof, and a small tower.
-The top floor, once "boasted an elegant performance space".
+The top floor once "boasted an elegant performance space".
 Around 1950, the structure lost its fourth floor, mansard roof and tower.

-The hotel re-opened in 1998 as a bar.
-The bar, known as Dominion on Queen, closed in 2014 for renovation work.
+The hotel re-opened in 1998 as a bar, known as Dominion on Queen, which closed in 2014 for renovation work.
 In mid-2015, FAB Restaurant Concepts leased space on the ground floor to open Dominion Pub & Kitchen on November 30, 2015.
 The upper floors were used as a rooming house of 25 units.
 Dominion Pub & Kitchen closed in mid-2023.

 In 2021, ERA Architects was engaged to restore the building and convert it into a boutique hotel.
 The renovated storefront would feature large windows, recessed entrances with wheelchair accessibility, large glazed openings, ornate transom windows, and a paneled base.
 Original interior finishes, such as metal ceiling tiles, wood paneling, and terrazzo floors, would be preserved.
 For the upper storeys, decorative cornices were replaced and sandstone was repaired.